How Long to Learn DSA? One Variable Decides

 Codeintuition's learning path defines all three.
 Sixteen courses covering 75+ patterns, sequenced from arrays through dynamic programming.
 Each pattern gets three phases: understand why it works, learn to identify when it applies from problem constraints alone, then apply it with increasing difficulty.
 "Done" means you can pass timed assessments that hide the problem category and limit your code submissions.
 Those are the same conditions you'll face in a real interview.

 That turns the timeline from a guess into an estimate.
 Instead of "solve problems until you feel ready," the goal becomes concrete: complete these courses, pass these assessments, consistently identify patterns under time pressure.
-For most engineers studying 2+ hours per day, that takes 3 to 6 months.
+At 2+ hours per day, that takes 3 to 6 months.

 A realistic progression for an engineer studying 2 hours per day with a defined path.
 These aren't rigid timelines but benchmarks you can check yourself against.

 These stages compress or stretch based on your starting point.
-An engineer who's already comfortable with arrays and hash tables might start at month 2.
-Someone coming from a non-CS background might spend an extra month on foundations.
+If you're already comfortable with arrays and hash tables, you might start at month 2.
+Someone coming from a non CS background might spend an extra month on foundations.
 The progression doesn't change, only the timeline shifts.
 The benchmarks above measure depth, not problem count.

 Take the variable sliding window as a concrete example.
 At the surface level, you know it involves expanding and contracting a window over an array.
-Most engineers stop there.
+That's usually where studying stops.
 Go deeper and you can identify it from a problem that says "find the longest substring with at most K distinct characters," because you recognise that contiguous range plus bounded constraint plus optimise length are the identification triggers for this pattern.
 Building that skill across 15 core patterns is what most of the 3 to 6 months is actually spent on.
 The difference between recognising a pattern after seeing the solution and identifying it before you start coding.

 The same depth applies to every topic along the path.
 Understanding graphs doesn't mean "I can run BFS."
 It means you know when BFS gives the optimal solution versus when DFS is the right choice, and you can justify that decision from the problem's constraints alone.
 Once you have that fluency, interview problems stop feeling random.